 If you haven’t heard of the Section 179 Deduction, you may have missed out on some tax savings in recent years.
-Thanks to a provision in the U.S. Internal Revenue Code (that’s what the IRS uses) and updates from the Tax Cuts and Jobs Act, you might be able to deduct the full price of equipment or software you buy for your business in 2018.
+Because of provisions in the U.S. Internal Revenue Code (that’s what the IRS uses) and updates from the Tax Cuts and Jobs Act, you might be able to deduct the full price of equipment or software you buy for your business in 2019.

 What Is the Section 179 Deduction?

 The Section 179 Deduction isn’t new, but it has changed.
 “Section 179” itself just refers to a section of the Internal Revenue Code — and there are almost 10,000 sections!
 So it wasn’t just tacked on by the last Congress.
 Until the Protecting Americans from Tax Hikes Act of 2015 (PATH), however, it had been subject to year-to-year amendments and stimulus acts.
 PATH “permanently” raised the deduction limit of $500,000 and brought back Bonus Depreciation.

 Section 179 Deduction Savings Calculator